chrlsjsph460/Dog-Breed-Classifier-Project/README.md

     3. On the same machine, in your browser, navigate to [here](http://127.0.0.1:5000/home) to view the web app

 ## Notebooks

-[Inception Version of Notebook](dog_app_inception.html) [Resnet Version of Notebook](dog_app_resnet.html)
+[Inception Version of Notebook](dog_app_inception.html)

+[Resnet Version of Notebook](dog_app_resnet.html)

-There is also a VGG19 version of the notebook, but there isn't enough space to store bottleneck features for all three models.
+There is also a VGG19 version of the notebook, but there wasn't enough space to store bottleneck features for all three models.

 ## Authors
      -Charles Joseph
 ## License